 Specifically, the high saponarin content barley sprouts contain both anti-inflammatory and antioxidant benefits.

 The raw barley sprouts work by significantly blocking the inflammatory response induced by alcohol which would otherwise help to contribute to the development or worsening of fatty liver.
-I can only believe that the same benefits apply for a NAFLD also.

-The fiber further provides beta-glucan (BG), which, as determined by a study, helps to reduce hepatic lipid accumulation in liver cells, fatty acid synthase, and increase the activity of cholesterol conversion to bile acid.
-The result is lower levels of bad cholesterol in liver cells.
+The fiber further provides beta-glucan (BG), which, as determined by another expert study, helps to reduce hepatic lipid accumulation in liver cells, fatty acid synthase, and increase the activity of cholesterol conversion to bile acid.

 How Much Barley Food Should You Eat With Fatty Liver?

-Even though with lots of benefits, barley remains high in carbs and we should stay away from those and opt for various sugar alternatives instead.
-In other words, as with anything related to a fatty liver, moderation is key.
+Even though it’s packed with beneficial nutrients and microelements, barley is still high in carbs, so we should stay away from those and opt for various sugar alternatives instead.

-According to WebMD, if trying to lower cholesterol, the typical amount is 1- 3 grams of barley oil extract, 30 grams of barley bran flour, and 0.4 – 6 grams of soluble barley.
+According to WebMD, if trying to lower cholesterol, the typical daily amount required is 1- 3 grams of barley oil extract, 30 grams of barley bran flour, and 0.4 – 6 grams of soluble barley.

 It’s also recommended that pregnant women, children, the elderly, and persons with a weakened immune system avoid eating raw or lightly cooked barley sprouts, and persons allergic to gluten should avoid barley altogether.

-While barley food is a complex carbohydrate with rich dietary fiber content and nutritional value, it’s best to limit total carb intake to 40–50% of total dietary energy/calories.
+While barley is a complex carbohydrate with rich dietary fiber content and nutritional value, it’s best to limit total carb intake to 40–50% of total dietary energy/calories.

 This should be about two servings (30 grams) per meal.
 Barley intake with fatty liver should fall within that percentage range to not pose a health risk that could worsen fatty liver.
 Doesn’t seem a lot, but it’s great for diversifying your diet.